About

 Aerial Photography & Video

 Significant advances in drone technologies has greatly increased the safety and enjoyment of this hobby.
 Advanced power systems, on-board electronic gyros, GPS, Visual Positioning Systems, computerized transmitters and First Person Video (FPV) improve stability, predictability, perspective, and obstacle avoidance when flying these vehicles.
 Drones with GPS technology can be pre-programmed for hands-off flight patterns.
 FPV gives the pilot a windshield view while flying these vehicles.
 The sophistication and availability of these technologies have become much more affordable, especially in the past two years.
-The latest DJI Mavic takes high resolution videos and stills and can be purchased for less than some higher end camera bodies.
+In fact, the new DJI Mavic Pro that can take 4k video and 12 Megapixel stills can be purchased for less than the cost of a good camera body.

 High Dynamic Range Photography (HDR)